simsek97/Translation-Import-Command/README.md

 |   |    |   |-- messages.tr.csv
 ```

-scv files should have key and translation in each line in the format "key","translation" like below
+csv files should have key and translation in each line in the format "key","translation" like below
 ```
 "title","Title"
 "author","Author"